xiao99xiao/CCNStatusItem/ReadMe.md

 ## Overview

 `CCNStatusItemView` is a subclass of `NSView` to act as a custom view for `NSStatusItem`.
+Running on Yosemite it has full support for the class `NSStatusBarButton` which is provided by `NSStatusItem` via the `button` property.
+Yosemite's dark menu mode will be automatically handled.<br />
-It supports a customizable statusItemWindow handling any `NSViewController` instance for presenting the content.
+It supports a customizable statusItemWindow that will manage any `NSViewController` instance for presenting the content.

 Here is a shot of the included example application:

 ![CCNStatusItemView Example Application](https://dl.dropbox.com/u/34133216/WebImages/Github/CCNStatusItemView.png)

-## Project Integration
+## Integration

 You can add `CCNStatusItemView` by using CocoaPods.
 Just add this line to your Podfile: